nhsconnect/FHIR-CDS/pages/explore/api_organization.md

 ## Organization: Implementation Guidance ##

 ### Usage ###

-A grouping of people or organizations with a common purpose
+The [Organization](http://hl7.org/fhir/stu3/organization.html) resource is used to represent a grouping of people or organizations with a common purpose.

-The [Organization](http://hl7.org/fhir/stu3/organization.html) resource is used ...

-In the CDS context, ...

 Detailed implementation guidance for an `Organization` resource in the CDS context is given below: